 A dry lens will be extremely brittle and more susceptible to damage.
 Clean your contact lens case properly, then place the lens in and fill to the brim with fresh saline solution.
 Cap it tightly and leave for anywhere from two to 24 hours.
 Clean and disinfect the lens thoroughly before attempting to use it.

-Dr. Wende says, “If you rehydrate a contact lens, be sure to use every precaution when wearing it next.
+Dr. Joe Wende, Medical Director for ContactsDirect offers this advice, “If you rehydrate a contact lens, be sure to use every precaution when wearing it next.
 Inspect it closely for any small tears at the edges, any scratches on the lens, or any signs of contamination or buildup.”
-If these conditions are present, dispose of the lens and use a new one.
-If it appears to be in usable condition, go ahead and wear it, but remove it immediately if irritation occurs.
+Do not take any risk with damaged contacts.
+Dispose of the lens and use a new one.
+If the lens looks fine, go ahead and wear it, but remove it immediately if any discomfort occurs.

-In cases where your lens was not protected from bacteria, scratches, or cracking, you would never want to re-wear it.
-Contact lens solutions are made for hydrating, cleaning and disinfecting lenses.
-This isn’t the same as sterilizing your lenses after they’ve been on the kitchen floor for two hours!
-If you do rehydrate the lens and use it without proper disinfecting, you could be risking serious infection to your eyes.
+In cases where you're dried-out contacts were not protected from bacteria, scratches, or cracking, you would never want to re-wear them.
+Contact lens solutions are made for hydrating, cleaning, and disinfecting lenses.
+If you rehydrate the lens and use it without proper disinfecting, you could risk infection or damage to your eyes.